polterguy/polterguy.github.io/documentation/magic.signals/index.md

 ## Magic Signals a DSL

-A lot of the idea behind Magic Signals is that combined with [Magic Node](https://github.com/polterguy/magic.node), and especially its ability to parse _"Hyperlambda"_, it becomes a very good foundation for a DSL, or a Domain Specific programming Language implementation, allowing you to easily create your own programming languages, and keywords, based upon Hyperlambda syntax trees.
+A lot of the idea behind Magic Signals is that combined with magic.node, and especially its ability to parse Hyperlambda, it becomes a very good foundation for a DSL, or a Domain Specific programming Language implementation, allowing you to easily create your own programming languages, and keywords, based upon Hyperlambda syntax trees.
 Hyperlambda in this context being the textual representation of your `Node` hierarchy.